umrlastig/pegazus-ontology/README.md

 * Other informations have been transcribed by hand in several mutation registers
 * Sources (maps and registers) object have been created using archives metadata

+## Imported ontologies
+* It is highly recommanded to import also the following ontologies

 ## Acknowledgements
 This work was supported by the IGN and the AID.